The Higman operations and embeddings of recursive groups: Definitions, references, preliminary constructions

 To get familiar with these operations the reader may check examples and basic lemmas in Section 2 of \cite{Higman Subgroups in fP groups} or in Subsection 2.2 of \cite{A modified proof}.

-Following Higman \cite{Higman Subgroups in fP groups} we denote $\BB$ to be the set of all subsets of $\E$ which can be obtained from $\Zz$ and $\S$ by any series of operations \eqref{EQ Higman operations}.
-The subsets in $\BB$ play a key role in study of recursively presented groups.
-In the sequel one of our main tasks is going to be discovery of many ``natural'' generic types of subsets of $\E$ inside $\BB$.
+Following Higman \cite{Higman Subgroups in fP groups} we denote by $\BB$ the set of all subsets of $\E$ which can be obtained from $\Zz$ and $\S$ by any series of operations \eqref{EQ Higman operations}.
+The elements in $\BB$ play a key role in the study of recursively presented groups.
+One of our main tasks below is going to be the discovery of many ``natural'' generic types of subsets of $\E$ inside $\BB$.